-A recent study out of the US also found that if companies invested just \$US40 (AU\$56) per person each year on indoor air quality, the performance of each employee improved by 8% - the equivalent of a \$US6500 (AU\$9200) increase in employee productivity each year.
+A recent study out of the US also found that if companies invested just \$US40 (AU\$56) per person each year on indoor air quality, the performance of workers improved by 8% - the equivalent of a \$US6500 (AU\$9200) increase in employee productivity each year.

 Landlords are constantly asking the question: what can we offer next?
-Employers are desperate to provide the best environment possible for their employees.
+And employers are desperate to provide the best environment possible.
 The outcome has been an extraordinary convergence of experiential and commercial design.
 These are spaces that not only facilitate work but improve mood, health and overall satisfaction in the workplace.